 Box 8.11 shows how to check whether your pump subtracts BOB from carb boluses when your glucose is above or below your correction target.
 In most situations, it is safer to subtract any excess BOB from carb boluses.
 If your glucose is above 140 or 150 mg/dl (7.8 or 8.3 mmol/L) with excess BOB, you may want to wait to eat carbs needed to cover this BOB until your glucose is lower.

 If you are having low glucoses, Box 8.10 shows how to determine a safe bolus yourself.
 Remember that having frequent highs with few lows suggests that your TDD needs to be raised, along with better food choices if this is needed.
-Frequent lows suggests that your current TDD is too high.
+Frequent lows suggest that your current TDD is too high.

 Never take a recommended bolus that seems too large before checking this recommendation using Box 8.10.
 You may also want to recheck your glucose to ensure your reading is accurate.
 Visit www.diabetesnet.com/diabetes_technology/dia.php for more information on the different methods pumps use to calculate BOB.